Where Galaxies Point: First Measurement of the Large-Scale Axial Intrinsic Alignment: Methods

+The reconstructed filament spines are converted into fixed comoving segments of length $10\,h^{-1}{\rm Mpc}$.
+For each segment, the projected PA is computed from the local spine tangent directions after projection onto the segment tangent plane.
+We retain only segments supported by at least five native catalogue spine samples.
+This minimum-sampling cut removes 3.0\% of FN DR16 segments, 6.1\% of FS DR16 segments and 2.3\% of FN DR12 segments.
+The final segment samples contain 104\,517 FN DR16 segments, 36\,623 FS DR16 segments and 97\,598 FN DR12 segments.

+This fixed-length representation has three advantages.
+First, it gives comparable statistical weight to different parts of the filament skeleton, rather than allowing long filaments or densely sampled catalogue regions to dominate the estimator.
+Second, it reduces sensitivity to small-scale wiggles and catalogue sampling fluctuations while preserving the large-scale orientation of the spine.
+Third, it provides a uniform segment-level object on which the LAIA estimator and the filament permutation nulls can be applied.
+The minimum-sampling cut is also PA-agnostic: it depends only on the number of native spine samples supporting a segment, and therefore cannot by itself imprint a preferred sky direction.

+Unlike galaxy PAs, filament PAs are not image-level shape measurements and therefore do not require PSF-, resolution- or ellipticity-based quality cuts.
+Their dominant possible systematics are instead footprint effects, redshift selection, variable skeleton sampling and local orientation anisotropies induced by the reconstruction.
+These are assessed with the binned-permutation null catalogues described in Methods~\ref{app:filament_nulls}.
+The sampling stability of the fixed-length filament segments is shown in Supplementary Figure~\ref{fig:filament_stats}.
+The left panel shows the number of native catalogue spine samples contributing to each retained $10\,h^{-1}{\rm Mpc}$ segment, while the right panel shows the signed axial residual between each local spine tangent direction and the final segment PA.
+These diagnostics show that the fiducial segment PAs are supported by multiple local spine samples and are stable against small-scale sampling fluctuations.

-\section{Axial alignment estimators}
+\subsection{Axial alignment estimators}

-We obtain the galaxy’s sightline unit vector $\hat{n}$ on the celestial sphere from the equatorial coordinate system, RA ($\alpha$) and Dec ($\delta$):
+We obtain the object's sightline unit vector $\hat{\mathbf n}$ on the celestial sphere from the equatorial coordinate system, RA ($\alpha$) and Dec ($\delta$):

-In order to build a plane tangent to the celestial sphere whose center coincides with the galaxy's coordinates (image plane), we can use an orthonormal basis:
+In order to build a plane tangent to the celestial sphere whose centre coincides with the object's coordinates, we can use an orthonormal basis:

 Therefore, we can describe any vector on the plane as a linear combination of the vectors in this basis.
-The galaxy's image is a two-dimensional projection on the tangent plane.
-This means the semi-major axis direction of an elliptical galaxy ($\hat{\mathbf{a}}$) or the semi-minor axis of a spiral galaxy ($\hat{\mathbf{b}}$) can be written as a linear combination of the orthonormal basis $\beta$: where \(\theta\) denotes the angle of the galaxies' semi-major axis from the west ($\theta\!=\!0 \Rightarrow \hat{\mathbf{a}}\!=\!-\hat{\mathbf{\alpha}}$), measured counterclockwise.
+The galaxy image is a two-dimensional projection on the tangent plane.
+This means the semi-major-axis direction of an elliptical galaxy ($\hat{\mathbf{a}}$) or the semi-minor axis of a spiral galaxy ($\hat{\mathbf{b}}$) can be written as a linear combination of the orthonormal basis $\beta$:

+where $\theta$ denotes the angle of the galaxy semi-major axis from west to north ($\theta=0 \Rightarrow \hat{\mathbf{a}}=-\hat{\bm{\alpha}}$).
+For filament segments, we use the same tangent-plane convention: if $\theta$ is the projected position angle of the filament spine, its headless orientation vector is